 International Communication, Master of Science

-- Evidence of a baccalaureate degree from an accredited college or university including official transcripts from each institution attended.
+- Evidence of the baccalaureate degree from an accredited college or university including official transcripts from each institutions attended.

-- Two letters of recommendation from instructors/professors or other qualified individuals.
+- Two letters of recommendation from instructors/professors (preferred) or other qualified individuals.

 International students from non-English speaking countries are required to have a minimum of 90 TOEFL score.
 Students with a TOEFL score below 90 will be accepted conditionally and will be required to take English remediation classes.